gustavonaldoni/image-to-ascii/README.md

 # image-to-ascii
-A repository to simply allow you to transform a image to a ASCII text.
+A repository to simply allow you to transform an image to an ASCII text.

 # Installation & Usage
 ```bash